MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/create-quick-replies.md

         > [!NOTE]
         > Omnichannel for Customer Service does not localize quick replies.
 To provide quick replies in multiple languages, create a separate quick reply for each language and select its corresponding locale.

     - **Message:** Enter the text of the message.
-To use chat cynamic text (also called slugs), select the plus icon next to the name of the dynamic text slug you want to use.
+To use chat dynamic text (also called slugs), select the plus icon next to the name of the dynamic text slug you want to use.
 The dynamic text populates in the **Message** field.

       > [!div class=mx-imgBorder]
       > ![Create a quick reply.](media/oc-create-a-quick-reply.png "Create a quick reply")